Roasted Red Pepper Hummus

 To serve: Garnish hummus with sliced roasted red pepper strips.
 Serve with veggie dippers or pita bread dippers.

 This close up allows you to see the texture of the hummus.
-I don’t have a high-powered vitamix or other food processor or blender, otherwise this would be even creamier!
+If you have a high-powered vitamix or other food processor or blender, this will become even creamier!

 Here’s the recipe.